 My Travel Photography and Filmmaking Gear Kit For 2021

 Every few years, I do a full reassessment of my gear to see if I need to upgrade to equipment and to unload equipment I don’t use so that it doesn’t sit and collect dust.
 I prefer to do this all at once instead of impulse upgrading just because the latest and greatest is out.
 5 years ago, I made the leap from Nikon to the Sony Alpha cameras mainly for their size and superior features.
 I’ve enjoyed shooting with the Sony A7II, A7sII and A7III, but I recently sold everything to switch to the Fuji X-System.
-Check out my gear below and why I carry what I carry when I travel to shoot.
+Below, I am offering insight into what I chose and how its influenced and influences my shifting shooting style.

 Switching From Sony To Fuji

-In the last two years, I’ve noticed that even when I carry just 2-3 lens for a trip, I often just leave 2 of them back in my room when I’m out for the day because I didn’t like to carry a fully backpack when I was out shooting.
+In the last two years, I’ve noticed that even when I carry just 2-3 lens for a trip, I often just leave 2 of them back in my room when I’m out for the day because I didn’t like to carry a full backpack when I was out shooting.
 So that was it.
 What’s the point of having these expensive lenses, if I didn’t have it on me when I needed it.
 I’m also a hybrid photo/video shooter.

 As it turns out, 2020 was the year Fuji made a bigger push into the video shooter market.
 With their flagship Fuji X-T4, they added 4K 60 fps, in-body image stabilization, and a flip-out screen.
 The sensor was capable of shooting 4:2:0 10 bit footage internally, and 4:2:2 10 bit footage when connected to an external recorder.